ChrisDBaldwin/KaolinSoccer/README.md

 -Change the stone remnant ball into a working model that isn't just a wireframe

--Design and create some new abilties
+-Design and create some new abilities